SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 Werner Schweer found a way to compress SoundFont® 2 files (with the lossy Vorbis format) around 2010.

 - The resulting format was known as SF3.
-- It is commonly used by open source programs.
+- It is commonly used by open source programs, such as MuseScore and FluidSynth.
 - This is the reason why this format is not called .SF3 (it was in 4.0.1, but after **feedback by derselbst** and **mawe42** on GitHub, we changed it to SFe).
-- SFe files will be compatible with Werner SF3 for compression.
-- Currently, the plan is to include the full Werner SF3 specification in 4.0.11.
+- SFe incorporates the Werner SF3 specification as SFe Compression.

 Another development was done by Cognitone, which created an open source program that can losslessly compress SoundFont® 2 files (with FLAC).
 This was done in 2017.

 - This was unofficially called SF4.
 - This is intended to be the true version 4, as Cognitone SF4 seems to not have been as widespread as SF3.
-- SF4 has also been rejected by the Werner SF3 community as too loosely defined.
+- SF4 has also been rejected by FluidSynth as too loosely defined.

 Finally, stgiga found out that many programs don't mind RIFF64 (RF64) files.